 Chih-Hsien Lin, LCPC; BC-DMT; EMDR-trained

-If you ask me who I am, I will invite you to come join in my dance and share my movement.
+If you ask me who I am, I will invite you to come join me in this “dance” of life, the give and take, the expansion and contraction.
 If you ask me how I am, I will welcome you to connect with me in music and readings and a walk.
 If you ask me why I am, because… I really love and enjoy people and embrace creativity and authenticity.

 Yet, all the kind words and strong bonds would not mean anything without a physicalized reality.
-When I feel the ease and comfort in my way of moving about the world, I am most free and real.
+When I feel the ease and comfort in my own body and my way of moving about the world, I am most free and real.
 It has been those present moments of lived experiences that shape my deepest and strongest meanings in life.
+Currently, there is a boom in research around the body-mind connection and the power of healing trauma and pain by attending to the body directly.
+I have found this modality to be extremely effective in my own life, and sought advanced training in somatic techniques in therapeutic work.

 As an immigrant myself, I also strive to continue to advocate for a vast population of immigrant and refugee individuals within the context of family systems and sociocultural/generational/spiritual relationships, to support them to rediscover their strengths, honor differences and heal from violence.